levente-varga/spell-typer/README.md

 Made in Godot .NET 4.4.1

-You can find the source code here: [GitHub](https://github.com/levente-varga/spell-typer)
+You can find the source code on [GitHub](https://github.com/levente-varga/spell-typer)

 ### Installation